State Of Down Syndrome In India: Facts & Figures

 Down Syndrome in India: India has the highest number of people suffering from Down’s Syndrome in the world.
 The numbers are alarming but what is more frightening is the fact that this condition is fatal in India due to negligence, lack of awareness and obsolete medical and technological facilities.
 This congenital condition often comes with congenital heart diseases which can be treated.
 However, a vast majority of Indian doctors advise against surgery for infants whose body weight is less than 10KG because they are of the opinion that such kids have a slim or poor chance of survival.
 This leads to further complications like pulmonary hypertension, which can lead to a child’s death.
 Out of the 23,000 to 29,000 kids born with Down Syndrome in India every year, the survival rate is only 44%.
 Improved life expectancy in rich nations has been mainly attributed to early surgical intervention and better medical care.

-There are a handful of organizations that are dedicated to help and support individuals suffering from this congenital condition, to name a few: Down Syndrome Federation of India, co-founded by Dr. Rekha Ramachandran offers daycare services to individuals with special needs.
-This organization was established in the year 1984 and today they provide services not just to kids in India but also operate in the Middle East.
+There are a handful of organizations that are dedicated to helping and supporting individuals suffering from this congenital condition, to name a few: Down Syndrome Federation of India, co-founded by Dr Rekha Ramachandran offers daycare services to individuals with special needs.
+This organization was established in the year 1984 and today they provide services not just to kids in India but also operates in the Middle East.
 They also hold annual awards Another organization working for the same cause, the Down Syndrome Care Association, registered by the Govt. of Maharashtra, started in the year 2006 caters to people suffering from this medical condition.